robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ???
 Since the Baconian probability is based counts, it does not account for the doubt's quality or importance.
 So this metric should only be used for relative improvement in the assurance of a claim, rather than comparing two different claims.

-For example, you can use this probability to track how many doubts you can remove through analysis and the artifacts available from your projects' open-source software repository for addressing your assurance needs in the hypothetical environment of operation.

 ---